WazupSteve/C-Programming/README.md

 ### Contribution

 Contributions to improve the notes or the code examples are welcome.
 Please submit a pull request or open an issue to suggest changes or additions.

-### License

-This project is released under the MIT License.
-See the LICENSE file for more details.